rauchrob/dotfiles/README.md

     ./dotfiles/install
 ```

 The installer is custom made.
-Run `./install --help` for more available options.
+Run `./install -h` for more available options.